SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-14-today-i-got-shot-a-fifth-time.md

 Now the trick will be to convince the Weekend Editrix to get hers.
 Wish me luck.

+## Addendum 2021-Sep-15: Side Effects

+Minimal, really.

+Last night I had a sore arm, and was a little bit tired &amp; achy.
+Nothing terrible, just enough to plant my behind on the couch with some tomes of hypergeometric functions.

+Today I felt pretty normal.
+That turned out not to be the case, since the exercise &amp;
+yoga class in the early evening really exhausted me more than usual.
+Still, a couple hours later&hellip; I'm fine.

+Flu vaccinations: highly recommended.
+Get yours, too.

 ---

 ## Notes &amp; References